Frequently Asked Questions

 How long before the ceremony do you arrive?

-20 minutes unless there are extenuating circumstances; these will need to be discussed prior to the day.
+At least 30-45 minutes, unless there are extenuating circumstances; these will need to be discussed prior to the day.

 Can we have a rehearsal?

+There may be extra travel costs should the venue be more than 40km's from Elwood.
 This can all be discussed in our first meeting.

 Do you use a PA system?